Meteor-Community-Packages/meteor-simple-schema/README.md

 The function is passed three arguments:

 * `value`: The value to be validated
-* `obj`: The entire object being validated (could be a mongo modifier)
+* `obj`: The entire object (document or modifier) being validated
 * `operator`: A string identifying which operator is currently being validated if `obj` is a modifier.
-For normal objects, this will be null.
+For non-modifier objects, this will be null.

 The valueIsAllowed function may be called multiple times with different `operator` arguments for a single validation run.
 If you are unsure what operators might be used, your code must handle all possible operators or return false for operators you don't want to allow.

+The valueIsAllowed function is called for undefined or null values, too.
+If the field is `optional: true`, be sure to return true from your valueIsAllowed function whenever `value` is null or undefined, unless you want to override the `optional` setting and make it required in certain circumstances.

 ### Validating One Key Against Another